Including suggestions for use in hilly Sheffield

 I also hold to the idea of parking it in a public, well lit place.
 Better still safely in the Hub at Sheffield’s main station if it’s anywhere near my destination.
 (Fob for life from Russell’s bike shop at station.)

 Up to now there doesn’t seem to be a trend for trying to nick batteries, which is just as well as my Bosch one is currently around £300 – £600+ to replace, depending on capacity, but it has a reasonably secure key locked mount.
 The new ‘hidden’ tube type battery may be more secure still.
 Of course you could take hour battery with you when you park, as long as you have your key with you…….

 Storage: Lastly I’m guessing most thefts are from home, where people who want to have watched it/you and your routine.
 Here the best advice is to keep it inside a secure garage or even the house if possible, maybe using a Bike-lift .
-Alternatively, go for a secure outdoor storage option like the compact trimetals , or asgardsss bike storage if you need more room, combined with a ground or wall-anchor , and lock it to that with the super lock(s) you have.
+Alternatively, go for a secure outdoor storage option like the compact trimetals , or asgardsss bike storage if you need more room, combined with a ground or wall-anchor , or a good ground anchor , and lock it to that with the super 10mm or more thick chain or lock(s) you have.

 15. How should I care for/maintain my e-bike?

 E-bikes, particularly those in daily use around hilly Sheffield, will require regular maintenance to maintain efficiency and reliability.
 In practice that means:

 - Keep your tyres inflated to the recommended pressure, and no less that the minimum pressure given on the tyre wall.
 (Note the trend to larger width and volume tyres on e-bikes, for which lower tyre pressures are in order) See this Schwalbe tyre pressure chart